 - What is REAL ID?

-- Does Montana have an extension to REAL ID compliance from the Department of Homeland Security (DHS)?
+- Does Montana have an extension on the full implementation of the REAL ID Act?

-- What are the accepted alternative forms of identification for air travel if Montana does not become REAL ID compliant?
+- What are the accepted alternative forms of identification for air travel?

 - Are there federal facilities that REAL ID does not apply to?